 For more information take a look at the AFD website.

-The development of the donorflex Lottery module has run hand-in-hand with a closening of the links with the Hospice Lotteries Association.
+The development of the donorflex Lottery module has run hand-in-hand with our ever-closer links with the Hospice Lotteries Association.

 Alongside the Lotteries Council, the HLA is the prime mover in providing a two-way information route for lottery operations in the hospice sector.